WhyNotHugo/python-barcode/docs/writers/create_writer.rst

 Create your own writer
 ======================

-To create your own writer, inherit from `barcode.writer.writerbase.BaseWriter`.
+To create your own writer, inherit from `barcode.writer.BaseWriter`.
 In your __init__ method call BaseWriter's __init__ and give your callbacks for `initialize(raw_code)`, `paint_module(xpos, ypos, width, color)`, `paint_text(xpos, ypos)` and `finish()`.